Breast Implants in Plano, TX

 The price of breast implants varies for each person.
 The cost depends on the extent of treatment necessary.
 The Plastic & Cosmetic Surgery Center of Texas accepts CareCredit as a financing option.

-When you choose to undergo breast augmentation surgery, finding the right physician is crucial to the success of your procedure.
-Dr. Wilcox of the Plastic & Cosmetic Surgery Center of Texas offers highly qualified services to residents and visitors in the Plano, TX and Frisco, TX areas, as well as the communities surrounding Dallas.
+When you choose to undergo breast augmentation surgery, finding the right physician is crucial to the success of your procedure. our board certified plastic surgeons of the Plastic & Cosmetic Surgery Center of Texas offers highly qualified services to residents and visitors in the Plano, TX and Frisco, TX areas, as well as the communities surrounding Dallas.

-We offer the highest level of patient care available by customizing each treatment plan for the patient’s unique needs and concerns, and Dr. Wilcox’s record of success speaks for itself.
+We offer the highest level of patient care available by customizing each treatment plan for the patient’s unique needs and concerns, and our board certified plastic surgeons record of success speaks for itself.
 Our clients love their new appearance, self-confidence, and outlook on life!